gauravat16/Bash-Scripts/README.md

       | |_  | |\  |  __/ (_| | |_| \__ \ | | | | |
       |_(_) |_| \_|\___|\__,_|\__|_|___/_| |_| |_|

-        A Script that sorts all types of folders in neat folders.
+        A Script that sorts all types of files in neat folders.